aditisudhakar/DSDP-Project-2/README.md

 ## Data:
 The dataset is from the COVID-19 Panel dataset of the Understanding America Survey (UAS) AND can be access from https://uasdata.usc.edu/index.php upon request.

+## Files:
+The project is split into two files: the initial analysis is in Python followed by the modelling in STATA.